kstange/MasqueBlizzInv/README.md

 * Void Storage
 * Mail

-Each element type is its own group so you can configure them independently.
+Each element type is its own group so you can configure them independently from Masque's skin settings.
 The Combined Backpack will inherit the Backpack and Main Bags configuration.

-If you like the Dragonflight UI improvements and don't want to use a bag or inventory mod, this is for you.
-If you use an inventory mod that replaces the built-in UI, you won't get anything from this addon for any elements that have been replaced.
-For example, if you are using a Bag mod but have not replaced the Guild Bank interface, this will still work for the Guild Bank.
+An additional options panel is provided to hide background and slot artwork that might clash with certain Masque skins.

+## Compatibility

+This addon is not intended to apply Masque skins over addons that replace or heavily modify parts of the built-in interface and may conflict with them.
+If you experience a conflict, use the Masque Skin Settings to disable the affected group and reload your UI.
+This should allow the other addon to control the interface without interference.

+If you'd like to see Masque support in a conflicting addon, try sending a feature request to that addon's author directly.

 ## Classic Support

+Classic is missing many features from Retail, so unsupported groups will not appear in Masque options.
+As of this writing only the following elements are supported:

+* Bags (including Keyring)
+* Bank
+* Mail
+* Guild Bank (Wrath Classic only)

+In Classic, all bags are consolidated to a single "Bags" group, including the Keyring.
+This is due to the way the game reuses bag windows.

+Most interface frames in Classic are drawn from a single background image, so the options to hide background and slot artwork are not available.
+Adding this feature would require drawing replacement artwork and including it with the addon, so it is not planned.

-I've done very limited testing with Classic Era and Wrath Classic because I don't play them, but I believe everything should work.
+I've done limited testing with Classic Era and Wrath Classic because I don't play them, but I believe everything should work.
 If you report bugs or submit patches, I'll do my best to address them.

 ## Localization